-On November 25, 1969, the Reds dealt Johnson, infielder Chico Ruiz and pitcher Mel Queen to the Angels for pitchers Jim McGlothlin, Pedro Borbon and Vern Geishert.
-Bob Howsam was reluctant to give up Johnson, but felt that his team had a surplus of hitting, especially right-handed hitting, and needed help on the mound.
-In the event, McGlothlin won 14 games, rookies Bernie Carbo and Hal McRae split Johnson's old job in left field, and the Reds won 102 games.
+On November 25, 1969, the Reds dealt Johnson, infielder Chico Ruiz, and pitcher Mel Queen to the California Angels for pitchers Jim McGlothlin, Pedro Borbon. and Vern Geishert.
+General manager Howsam was reluctant to give up Johnson, but felt that his team had a surplus of hitting, especially right-handed hitting, and needed help on the mound.
+In the event, McGlothlin won 14 games, rookies Bernie Carbo and Hal McRae split Johnson’s old job in left field, and the Reds won 102 games.

-In 1970 Johnson was all the Angels could have hoped for offensively, as he hit .329 to win the league batting championship.
+In 1970 Johnson was all the Angels could have hoped for offensively, as he hit .329 to win the American League batting championship.
 He captured the title by getting two hits on the last day of the season to pass Red Sox star Carl Yastrzemski, .3289 to .3286.
-Johnson was removed from the game right after he got the hit that put him in front -- an event that caused some controversy, especially in Boston.
-Nonetheless, his 202 hits was a franchise record until Darren Erstad topped it in 2000, and his batting title remains unique in team history.
+Johnson was removed from the game right after he got the hit that put him in front – an event that caused some controversy, especially in Boston.
+Nonetheless, his 202 hits were a franchise record until Darin Erstad topped it in 2000, and his batting title remains unique in team history.

 Perhaps the most frustrating thing with Johnson was that he seemed utterly unaffected by disciplinary actions.
 The players had a “kangaroo court,” which held mock trials to fine a player for offenses like not wearing a hat properly or being late for batting practice.
 Johnson, not wanting to be bothered with such nonsense, simply wrote a check for $500 and asked that it be applied to future abuses.
 One Angel player commented that “Alex wouldn’t be good for us if he was hitting .400.”
 Nevertheless, Phillips believed that Johnson had begun to lighten up in the final weeks of the season and hoped the batting title, and its accompanying acclaim, would help Johnson see that the world was not all aligned against him.

 The 1970 Angels finished 86-76, an improvement of 15 wins from the year before.
-Following their fine season, the Angels made several big trades and landed outfielder Tony Conigliaro, who had driven in 116 runs for the Red Sox; Ken Berry, a fine defensive center fielder; and Jim Maloney, one of the premier pitchers in the National League over the previous several years.
+After the season the Angels made several big trades and landed outfielder Tony Conigliaro, who had driven in 116 runs for the Red Sox; Ken Berry, a fine defensive center fielder; and Jim Maloney, one of the premier pitchers in the National League over the previous several years.
 The national media were predicting big things for the 1971 team.

-Johnson was completely unconnected with the rest of the team; he sat alone on the bench, neither shaking hands with, nor speaking to, his teammates.
-Outfielder Bill Cowan claimed: "We've had meetings, we've pleaded with him.
-We've asked if it's anything we've done.
-He doesn't say anything."
+Johnson was completely unconnected with the rest of the team; he sat alone on the bench, neither shaking hands with nor speaking to his teammates.
+Outfielder Billy Cowan claimed: “We’ve had meetings, we’ve pleaded with him.
+We’ve asked if it’s anything we’ve done.
+He doesn’t say anything.”
 The contradiction with his nature outside of the ballpark was bizarre.
-As team owner Gene Autry said, "Off the field, you can not find a nicer guy.
-He doesn't drink, smoke, or carouse at night.
-It just seems that when he gets into uniform he is a different guy entirely."
+As team owner Gene Autry said, “Off the field, you can not find a nicer guy.
+He doesn’t drink, smoke, or carouse at night.
+It just seems that when he gets into uniform he is a different guy entirely.”

-In the meantime, Walsh talked to Johnson, defended him to reporters, and asked Phillips to put him back in the lineup.
+In the meantime, general manager Walsh talked to Johnson, defended him to reporters, and asked Phillips to put him back in the lineup.
 Johnson was reinstated on May 26.
-Jim Fregosi later commented: "Lefty gained one player and lost the other 24 on that day."
-After playing well over the next week, on June 4 Johnson failed to run out a ground ball and was benched for four more days.
+Jim Fregosi later commented: “Lefty gained one player and lost the other 24 on that day.”
+After playing well over the next week, on June 4 Johnson failed to run out a groundball and was benched for four more days.